What is a Parlay Bet? Everything you need to know.

 How to calculate payouts for parlays?

-Calcualting the odds for a parlay bet involves multiplying the odds of each singular bet together.
+Calculating the value of a parlay involves multiplying the odds of each singular bet together.
 The easiest way to accomplish this is by using the Fantasy Life parlay calculator, which will convert the American odds for each bet you’ve included in your parlay into decimal odds and then give you the total payout expected for your parlay (pictured below).

 If you want to calculate your parlay on your own, your first step would be to convert each one of your bets from American odds into decimal odds using the below formula: